DandinPower/113-1-Artificial-Intelligence-Midterm/doc/report.md

         4. Enable mixed precision training (slightly reduces precision)
         5. (If multiple GPUs) Enable Stage 3 ZeRO (with additional communication overhead)
         6. Enable DeepSpeed CPU offloading (increases PCIe transfer overhead)
+        7. Enable GaLore (reduces precision)
-        7. Enable 8-bit optimizer or GaLore (reduces precision)
+        8. Enable 8-bit optimizer (reduces precision)
-        8. Enable DeepSpeed NVMe offloading (significantly increases PCIe transfer overhead)
+        9. Enable DeepSpeed NVMe offloading (significantly increases PCIe transfer overhead)

+    - *If there is a specific batch size setting:*
+        1. Adjust to an appropriate batch size (to avoid OOM errors and fully utilize the GPU).
+        2. Use gradient accumulation to achieve the desired effective batch size (e.g., accumulate 4 batches of 32 to reach an effective batch size of 128).

 # Reference